 - All Road: An all-around, all-surface bike made for a range of uses, from races to all-day adventures

 - Bikepacking: Have clearance for fat tires, lots of mounts for accessories and, sometimes, suspension-corrected geometry so you can outfit it with a suspension fork.

 - Gravel Racing: A stripped-down version of an adventure bike for racing with no additional accessory mounts beyond bottle cages.

 Gravel bikes typically feature 700c x 50mm tires with fenders and wider tires, allowing the bike to be more stable.
-Gravel bike brakes are also designed to allow you stop quickly without skidding out.
-Gravel bikes will have clearance for wider tires (35-45 mm), which is important for comfort and stability when travelling over rougher surfaces such as dirt trails or gravel country roads.
+Gravel bike brakes are also designed to allow you to stop quickly without skidding out.
+Gravel bikes will have clearance for wider tires (35-45 mm), which is important for comfort and stability when traveling over rougher surfaces such as dirt trails or gravel country roads.